-Guide to Software Development Lifecyle for High Schoolers
+A Simple Guide to Software Development Lifecycle for High Schoolers

 1. Define